divyashah/My_New_Website/content/project/phd-project/index.md

 ---

 This is the PhD project with the aim of design and development of a new wrist for the iCub humanoid for dexterous manipulation.
 The main focus here is the study and implementation of parallel kinematic mechanisms.

+The general objectives for the project are as follows:

+- To study and investigate the state-of-the-art in design for wrist dexterity.
+- To adapt and analyze some of the most promising architectures from the literature.
+- To propose a novel kinematic design for the wrist with improved dexterity.
+- To test and develop the proposed mechanism.
+- To integrate the new wrist on the iCub platform.